 Every app creator wants some kind of result from their software.
 Even if it's free, there's no guarantee your app will be popular or downloaded.
 If you need compensation for the app, you can choose paid or freemium income strategies.

-Freemium is the most successful earners on the market.
+Freemium Apps are successful earners on the market.
 Look at Clash of Clans, Angry Birds, or Candy Crush.
 These app creators allow users to download the app for free but charge for in-game purchases.
 Clash of Clans made almost a billion dollars after its 3-year anniversary in 2015.
 Freemium versions give users just enough to play the game but not enough to move through the game quickly.
 The result is that players buy in-game items to advance.

 Remember to include the app store's commission, which is 30% for both Google and Apple.